jo-thomas-1/django-college-store-portal/README.md

 	- Department (it should be in dropdown)
 	- Courses (it should be a dropdown dependant on the Department field. if a department is selected in the above dropdown, related subjects must be displayed in this dropdown. for example if commerce is selected then the course drop down should contain its subjects like BBA, BCom etc.
 	- purpose (it should be a drop down. eg: For Enquiry, Place Order, Return, etc.)
-	- Materials (should use checkbox type input. eg: debit Note Book, Pen, exam peppers etc.)
+	- Materials (should use checkbox type input. eg: debit Note Book, Pen, exam pappers etc.)
 	- Submit
 	- logout button
 - When clicked on submit button it should pass a message (eg: Order Confirmed)
 - Below the message there should be a link for returning to the home page